TCGV/blog/_posts/2021-04-20-protecting-against-semantic-attacks.md

   <img style="max-width: 100%; max-height: 480px; margin: 10px 0 10px -40px" src="{{ site.baseurl }}/images/p27/semantic-attack-filter.PNG" alt="surface"/>
 </p>

-An HTTP request arrives at the endpoint and is routed for processing.
+An authenticated HTTP request arrives at the endpoint and is routed for processing.
 Without filtering ("unsafe pipeline") the request goes directly to the application UI / business logic for processing, accessing its storage, and returns unverified data to the caller.
 With filtering ("safe pipeline") before the request is actually executed a verification is performed for making sure it's authorized to execute in the first place.

 The semantic URL attack filter will be responsible for decoding the request's URL, its parameters, and performing necessary verifications on whether or not the requesting user is allowed to access the resources mapped by these parameters.
 A typical design includes an "access control" module that implements resource specific verification rules for querying the request caller's permissions on the set of affected resources.
 These rules can be independent of each other in the case of non related components, but they can also be constructed as a combination of lower level rules for more elaborate resources.
 For successfully validating a web request the semantic URL attack filter must execute all pertinent access control rules based on the decoded web request.